pokt-network/pocket-core/README.md

 [Visit our user documentation](https://docs.pokt.network) for tutorials and technical information on the Pocket Network.

+## Portal

+The Portal to the Pocket Network is provided by [Pocket Network Inc](https://portal.pokt.network/).

 ## Database Snapshots

 Snapshots are provided by [Liquify LTD](https://www.liquify.io/) details on how to access the snapshots can be found in [snapshot.md](doc/guides/snapshot.md)